nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 2.2.4 =
+* added: GIF to WebP conversion with API and Easy IO
+* added: disable Lazy Load auto-scale by defining EIO_LL_AUTOSCALE as false

 = 2.2.3 =
 * fixed: lazy load skips img elements with unquoted src attributes